 My story, Hearts of Ice, and my Pandora Series, each picked up favorable mentions recently.

-Aside from lamenting that the book was a short story and not a longer work, Barb at Night Owl Reviews said: "...
-I must admit the ending was a surprise and I was not expecting that...
-All in all, the story was good, but the length was not."
+Aside from wishing that the novella was longer, Barb at Night Owl Reviews said: "... the ending was a surprise and I was not expecting that...
+All in all, the story was good."

 My Pandora Series at Alfred Hitchcock's Mystery Magazine was mentioned in the comments to a Bill Crider blog on western crime fiction at Criminal Element.
 Richard Prosch said: "Another terrific bunch of Old West mystery stories is Gilbert M. Stack's Pandora series.
 The new one (Number 10, I think) is in the latest Alfred Hitchcock Mystery Magazine this month."